cp2k/dbcsr/README.md

     make <target>

-Support for `cmake` is still considered experimental and may not cover all functionalities yet.
-If you are using `cmake` to build DBCSR, please make sure you can reproduce any errors using the plain `Makefile` before reporting them.

 Some examples on how to use the library (which is the only current documentation) are available under the examples directory (see [readme](examples/README.md)).

 ## C/C++ Interface